 Here’s the thing.
-WordPress is not a build it and forget it kind of platform.
+Wordpress is not a build it and forget it kind of platform.
 You’ve got to keep it updated.
 So, you can either hire a company to keep it up-to-date, delegate it to an employee, or DIY it yourself.
 Whatever you do, make sure someone is updating it, because leaving it alone can cause all kinds of damage.
-Plugins go out-of-date and functions stop working, the site can start lagging, and hackers can get in due to not making sure you’re running on the most up-to-date version.
+Plugins get outdated and functions stop working, the site can start lagging and hackers can get in due to not making sure you’re running on the most up-to-date version.

 Here’s a handy list of tasks that should be done (some more important than others).